Hi, my name's Nick, and I'm a creative adrenaline junkie.

 After all this I've still got 1 spare day a week to take on any design or creative challenge which you may need a hand with.

 Please drop me a line it you'd like to chat, I'm open for freelance projects big or small.

 ps.
 I've also written and illustrated a couple of books

-His most recent book, Hunting the Killer Idea is a razor sharp guide to the creative process.
-It not only explores the outer limits of the creative wilderness, but is also a damn good source of inspiration and technical expertise.
+Hunting the Killer Idea is a razor sharp guide to the creative process.
+It not only reveals how imagination works, but is a damn good source of inspiration and technical expertise.
 An ideal read for when the challenge of cracking a great idea feels well out of reach.

-His inspiration to write about the creative process came from a particularly brutal encounter with a rock star brief.
-When The Prodigy came knocking and asked him to design their album cover, he thought it was his lucky day.
-But what started out as the dream brief quickly turned into a nightmare, as the challenge of designing a single iconic image ended up taking over 6 months and hundreds of ideas to nail the elusive killer design.
+Making art and books caught the attention of The Prodigy, who commissioned Nick to design the cover of their album The Day is my Enemy.
+What started out as the dream brief quickly turned into a nightmare, as the challenge of designing a single iconic image ended up taking over 6 months and hundreds of ideas to nail the elusive killer design."